Bolivia at the 2008 Summer Olympics: Athletics

 Fadrique Ignacio Iglesias Mendizábal competed in the men's 800 meters races at Beijing while representing Bolivia.
 Born in Cochabamba, a major Bolivian city in the center of the country, Iglesias was 23 years old when he competed in the same event at the 2004 Summer Olympics in Athens, Greece.
 During the qualification round of the men's 800 meters, which took place on August 20, Iglesias competed in the sixth heat against seven other athletes.
 He finished the race in 1:50.57, placing seventh in his heat.
 Yemen's Mohammed Al-Yafaee placed immediately behind Iglesias (1:54.82), while Canada's Achraf Tadili placed sixth (1:48.87) in a heat led by Morocco's Amine Laalou (1:47.86) and Uganda's Abraham Chepkirwok (1:47.93).
 Of the 58 athletes who finished the event, Fadrique Iglesias placed 53rd.
 He did not advance to later rounds.

 Sonia Calizaya Huanca competed on Bolivia's behalf in the women's marathon, and was the only female Bolivian track athlete at the Beijing games.
 Born in the de facto Bolivian capital of La Paz, Calizaya competed in Beijing at the age of 32.
 She had not previously competed at any earlier Olympic games.
 During the course of the marathon, which took place on August 16, Calizaya competed against 81 other athletes.
 Of those, 68 finished.
 Calizaya finished the race in 2 hours, 45 minutes and 53 seconds, placing 59th out of the 69.
-In comparison, gold medalist Constantina Diță of Romania finished the race in 2 hours, 26 minutes and 44 seconds, and 69th place finalist Oksana Sklyarenko of the Ukraine completed the marathon in 2 hours, 55 minutes and 39 seconds.
+In comparison, gold medalist Constantina Diță of Romania finished the race in 2 hours, 26 minutes and 44 seconds, and 69th place finalist Oksana Sklyarenko of Ukraine completed the marathon in 2 hours, 55 minutes and 39 seconds.